james201010/fso_dem_lab_guide/content/_index.md

 date: 2021-01-25T12:52:26-07:00
 ---

-# FSO DEM and ADM
+# FSO Digital Experience and Application Dependency Monitoring

-#### In this "Better Together" story let's explore how AppDynamics and ThousandEyes combined capabilities enable DevOps, AppOps, and NetOps teams to gain a deeper visibility into Digital Experience Monitoring and Application Dependency Monitoring.
+#### In this "Better Together" story let's explore how AppDynamics and ThousandEyes combined capabilities enable DevOps, AppOps, and NetOps teams to gain a deeper visibility into Digital Experience Monitoring (DEM) and Application Dependency Monitoring (ADM).

 ![FSO - AppPerformance](/images/fso_initial_graph.png)